 Sometimes, therapy is all about you!
 All of the clinicians in our practice are deeply aware of the ways that family, friends, community, and intimate partners shape all of our lives.
 Nevertheless--we all have moments where it's important to spend time focusing on ourselves, our needs, and our own growth.
 If that sounds like where you're at, individual work may be for you.

 On the other hand, relationships--of all kinds--can be hard.
 If it feels like you're struggling for calm, control, or communication; if you're wrestling with relationship decision-making; or if you're just plain tired of arguing; relational therapy could be a great way to start working toward meaningful change.

 Consultation and Training

-As an experienced provider, working extensively with LGBTQ populations, I often receive inquiries about offering consultation or training within settings seeking to enhance their specialized expertise within this domain.
-I'm happy to work with individual clinicians, private practices, agencies, and colleges and training programs, to select or build the resources best suited to your context.
+As experienced providers, working extensively with LGBTQ populations, we often receive inquiries about offering consultation or training within settings seeking to enhance their specialized expertise within this domain.
+We are happy to work, individually or collectively, with individual clinicians, private practices, agencies, and colleges and training programs, to select or build the resources best suited to your context.

-Please note: the limited availability of LGBTQ-centering practices in the Wichita area, and high local demand for LGBTQ-oriented training and support, do mean that my schedule is ordinarily very full, and I am unable to sustainably offer consultation on a cost-free basis.
-I encourage smaller practices and solo providers to explore collaborative options for planning and funding trainings that are accessible to them, and to contact me as early as possible in their planning process, in order to ensure availability for their desired dates.
+Please note: the limited availability of LGBTQ-centering practices in the Wichita area, and high local demand for LGBTQ-oriented training and support, do mean that our schedules are ordinarily very full, and we are unable to sustainably offer consultation on a cost-free basis.
+We encourage smaller practices and solo providers to explore collaborative options for planning and funding trainings that are accessible to them, and to contact us as early as possible in their planning process, in order to ensure availability for their desired dates.